Manchester City v Stoke City

 The record gate at the former Maine Road ground was, of course, the 84,569 who attended the FA Cup Quarter Final tie against the Potters on Saturday 3rd March 1934.

-The Etihad Stadium Ticket Office is expected to be busy for the match and Manchester City ask that supporters take this into consideration and ensure that they are able to take their seat in time for kick-off.
-Supporters are strongly advised to collect their tickets at least 60 minutes before kick-off.
+It is expected to be busy for this match.
+Visiting Supporters are strongly advised to collect their tickets at least 45-minutes before kick-off.

-Visiting supporters with queries relating to their match ticket will be assisted on the day by the Manchester City Event Service Support Team, who will be located outside the visitors end.
-They will endeavour to resolve issues at this point but there may be occasions where supporters will be directed to the Stadium Ticket Office.
+They will endeavour to resolve any issues at this point but there may be occasions where supporters will be directed to the South Stand Ticket Office.

 To keep up to date with the latest matchday information from the Etihad Stadium, please follow @MCFCHELP

-From the Britannia take the M6 Northbound to exit at Junction 19 onto A556 (S/P Manchester).
+From the Britannia Stadium take the M6 Northbound via the A500 and exit at Junction 19 onto the A556 (signposted Manchester).

-At Bowden roundabout take the third exit onto A556 (S/P Manchester) and join M56 Eastbound.
+At the Bowden roundabout take the third exit onto the A556 (signposted Manchester) and join the M56 Eastbound.

-After eight miles keep in left-hand lanes (S/P Stockport, Didsbury, Sheffield, Leeds) and bear left onto M60.
+After eight miles keep in the left-hand lanes (signposted Stockport, Didsbury, Sheffield, Leeds) and bear left onto the M60.

-Branch off onto A662 (Ashton New Road) towards Droylsden/Manchester and the stadium is on your right after three miles.
+Branch off onto the A662 (Ashton New Road) towards Droylsden/Manchester and the stadium is on the right hand side after three miles.

 There is a limited amount of parking at the stadium - East Car Park is nearest to the visitors entrance.
 Otherwise there are a number of private car parks in industrial premises as you approach the stadium.